rudder service and thus cf-execd is never restarted / ensure running

 A workaround can be to create a technique "ensure service running" for rudder service and deploy it everywhere.

-#2 Updated by François ARMAND 10 months ago
+#2 Updated by François ARMAND about 1 year ago

 - Assignee set to Nicolas CHARLES

 - Effort required set to Small

 This is even worsen in the case where agent schedule is NOT 5 minutes, because the cron actually runs every 5 minutes.
 Before that bug, it would means that we add at most one run too many.
 Not anymore.

 #7 Updated by Nicolas CHARLES 11 months ago